Team GB have won the first event of London 2012, with the women’s football squad gaining a 1-0 victory over New Zealand.

 After the win team coach Hope Powell said: “We were the first women’s GB team ever and we won.
 That will never change now.

 “We wanted to enjoy the experience.
 We recognised it was the first event and that it was an opportunity for the girls to showcase their talent.”

 The men’s squad will play their first match today at Old Trafford against Senegal.
 The team will be led by captain Ryan Giggs.

-On August 11th at Wembley Stadium, the final of the men’s competition will take place and will be watched by thousands including those staying at central London hotels.
+On August 11th at Wembley Stadium, the final of the men’s competition will take place and will be watched by thousands including those staying at Montcalm London hotels.